StingraySA/WeatherXM_HA/README.md

     step: 0.1
     unit_of_measurement: "°C"
 ```
+Once the input numbers has been added, go to Developer Tools and click on Input Numbers to load the new input numbers.
 As before we need to add automations to save our Min and Max temperatures.
 So add below automations as we did before:

 ```yaml